alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 ## Publish a pre-release

-1. Run `git checkout -b BRANCH-NAME` to switch to the branch you want to pre-release.
+1. Run `git checkout -b BRANCH-NAME` to check out a new branch you want to pre-release, or `git checkout BRANCH-NAME` to check out an existing branch.

+2. Make any required changes and commit them.

-2. Run `nvm use` to make sure you’re using the right version of Node.js and npm.
+3. Run `nvm use` to make sure you’re using the right version of Node.js and npm.

-3. Run `npm install` to make sure you have the latest dependencies installed.
+4. Run `npm ci` to make sure you have the correct dependencies installed.

-4. Run `npm run pre-release` to create and push a new branch that contains your changes.
+5. Run `npm run pre-release` to create and push a new branch that contains your changes.
 This process may take a few moments and will display a `Success!` message.

 ## Preview your changes